vRyHtUWrNqLNTN0cK7Z0_SwbxJALbEPmRw

 Community School of the Year

-We are incredibly proud to announce that Etone College is in the running for the Community School of the Year Award 2024 from the prestigious Education Business Awards.
+We are incredibly proud to announce that Etone College is in the running for the Community School of the Year Award 2025 from the prestigious National Education Business Awards.

 As you will be aware Etone prides itself as a valued member of our community.
 Whilst we are a centre of education, we also understand the importance of active citizenship and providing positivity to the local area.
 Over the past few years just some of our community programs have involved: